Is Owning “Nice Things” Making Your Life Worse?

 There was even an incident my college friends love to remind me of in which I took them out for tacos about a week after I got my car, and I made all of them wash their hands after eating before getting back into the car so as not to grease up the handles and interior.
 (I've since abandoned this demand.)

 Why?
 Because that TL was worth about $2,000.
-The RDX is probably worth around $30,000, nearly 15x the value of my old car.
+The RDX was probably worth around $30,000, nearly 15x the value of my old car.

-It's never just the UPFRONT higher cost.
+This highlights an important point about luxury goods: It's never just the UPFRONT higher cost.
 Every cost you incur down the metaphoric road is higher, too.

 I hope you can see where I'm going with this: The more you own, the more owns you.